 xxxx.
 X xxxxx.
 Xxxxxxxxxxxx xx xx xx xx xxxxx xxxxxxx xx xxxxx xx xx xxx xxx xxxx

-Pope.L is a visual and performance-theater artist and educator who makes culture out of contraries.
-He has been making multidisciplinary works since the 1970s, and has exhibited internationally, including New York, London, Los Angeles, Vienna, Montreal, Berlin, Zurich, and Tokyo.
+Pope.L was a visual and performance-theater artist and educator who made culture out of contraries.
+He began making multidisciplinary works in the 1970s, and exhibited internationally, including New York, London, Los Angeles, Vienna, Montreal, Berlin, Zurich, and Tokyo.

 Subsequent to his 2002 FCPA grant, Pope.L was honored with a John Simon Guggenheim Memorial Foundation Fellowship (2004), a United States Artists Rockefeller Fellowship (2006), a Louis Comfort Tiffany Foundation Award (2008), and a Joyce Foundation Award (2012) to create Pull!, a large scale public project presented through Spaces Gallery in Cleveland.
 Pope.L is a featured artist in the books Intersection (2008) edited by Marci Nelligan and Nicole Mauro, and Darby English's How to See a Work of Art in Total Darkness (2007).
 In February 2015 Pope.L's The Black Factory archives were acquired by The Museum of Modern Art.
 Prior to his 2002 Grants to Artists award, Pope.L had received several National Endowment for the Arts Fellowships (1993, 1994, 1995), a Franklin Furnace Fund for Performance Art grant (2000), a Creative Capital Artist Project grant (2001), a Japan—United States Friendship Commission Fellowship (2001), and a grant from The Andy Warhol Foundation (2001).

 Pope.L attended Pratt Institute from 1973 to 1975 before receiving his B.A. from Montclair State College in 1978.
 He also completed the Independent Study Program at the Whitney Museum of American Art and earned an M.F.A. at Mason Gross School of the Arts, Rutgers University in 1981.
-From 1990 to 2010 Pope.L was a Lecturer of Theater and Rhetoric at Bates College and since 2010 he has been an Associate Professor at the University of Chicago.
+From 1990 to 2010 Pope.L was a Lecturer of Theater and Rhetoric at Bates College; he became an Associate Professor at the University of Chicago in 2010.
 In 2004 he served as a visiting artist at Skowhegan School of Painting and Sculpture.